meowskers/BeirRun/Grading.md

 ### Issac Kim
 How much have you contributed locally and/or offered back to the external community?
-- Implemented basic player controls
+- Implemented basic player controls and movement
+- Setup of the game in map and character images
-- Implemented the setting of hte drunkness level
+- Implemented the setting of the drunkness level
 - Implemented the menus of the game
+- Distortion overlay on top of image
+- Play tested as building

 How big is your codebase, are you using it effectively and with the appropriate interfaces?
 - Most code is in [repository](https://github.com/meowskers/BeirRun)

 Have you generated any documentation for the project and is your code easily understood?
-- foo
+- I have not generated documentation outside of the comments with brief explanations of code in the source code.

 Did you need to learn new technologies?
 Did you document your learning path in a tutorial?
-- foo
+- I did not learn new technologies

 Are you providing a roadmap for your contributions and what you are generating and learning?
-- foo
+- Commits on GitHub

 Are you participating in community activities such as code reviews and the discussion forum?
 - Large participation in the private Group Me developers chat